Skip to main content

 Isle of Hope is one of Chatham County's most sought-after waterfront communities, with a median home value near $454,000 -- about 50% above the county figure.
 At that level, even a modest percentage over-assessment can mean a significant hit to your annual tax bill.

-How Isle of Hope Compares
+Isle of Hope Appeal Quick Facts

-How Much Can You Save in Isle of Hope?
+How much can you save in Isle of Hope?

 Based on a combined tax rate of 3.371%.
 Your actual rate may vary by tax district.

-A 10% reduction on the median Isle of Hope home ($453,900 down by $45,390) would save approximately $612 per year - or $1,836 over three years with the 299c freeze.
+A 10% reduction on the median Isle of Hope home ($453,900 down by $45,390) would save approximately $612 per year, or $1,836 over three years with the 299c value freeze.

 Other Cities in Chatham County